ZhL0b1X/DRAST/README.md

 - Add custom DNS IP address.
 - Location information for type A record.
 - Add resolved data to a SQLite3 database.
+- Suspended mode for continuous data collection and program operation, allowing users to modify dns_domains.txt while the program runs.

 ## Installation